lyrics05/lyrics05/README.md

 - 👨‍💻 All of my projects are available at [https://lyrics05.github.io/portafolio-isidroRivera/)

-- 💬 Ask me about **HTML5, CSS, JAVASCRIPT, SASS, REACT JS,NODE JS,REDUX,**
+- 💬 Ask me about **HTML5, CSS, JAVASCRIPT, SASS, REACT JS,NODE JS,REDUX, SEQUELIZE, MONGODB JWT, MYSQL**

 - 📫 How to reach me **dca495@gmail.com**